NHSDigital/software-engineering-quality-framework/practices/guides/commit-signing.md

     git config --global tag.gpgsign true
     ```

-1. Now your key is created, make it avalable within Windows:
+1. Now your key is created, make it available within Windows:

     1. Export the key: